rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 - Keras-Tensorflow
 ---

-In what follows, I'll show how to fine-tune a BERT classifier, using Huggingface and Keras+Tensorflow, for dealing with two different text classification problems.
+In what follows, I'll show how to fine-tune a BERT classifier, using Huggingface and Keras+Tensorflow, for dealing with two different text classification problems:
 - *Sentiment analysis*: detect the sentiment of a movie review, classifying it according to its polarity, i.e. *negative* or *positive*.
 - *Toxicity detection*: classify a comment according to its toxicity, expressed by one or more labels among: *toxic*, *severe toxic*, *obscene*, *threat*, *insult* and *identity hate*.

 ## What is BERT?
-**Bidirectional Encoder Representations from Transformers (BERT)** is a Natural Language Processing Model proposed by researchers at Google Research in 2018.
+**Bidirectional Encoder Representations from Transformers (BERT)** is a Natural Language Processing Model proposed by Google Research in 2018.
 It is based on a multi-layer bidirectional Transformer, pre-trained on two unsupervised tasks using a large crossdomain corpus:
 - *Masked Language Modeling (MLM)*: 15% of the words in each sequence are replaced with a `[MASK]` token.
 The model then attempts to predict the masked words, based on the context provided by the non-masked ones.
 - *Next Sentence Prediction (NSP)*: the model receives pairs of sentences as input and learns to predict if the second sentence is the subsequent sentence in the original document.